 Easiest and simplest would be Windows Movie maker, it is available for free from Microsoft in the Windows essentials package.
-Windows Movie Maker is really easy to use and allows you to create videos out of photos, cut and edit videos and share them online.
+Windows Movie Maker is effortless to use and allows you to create videos out of photos, cut and edit videos and share them online.

 Lightworks is professional Non-Linear Editing (NLE) software supporting resolutions up to 4K as well as video in SD and HD formats.
 Lightworks has been used to edit several Hollywood feature films.
 It has many features but there is a learning curve to get used to the program.
 Lightworks is available in a free version and a professional version.
 The free version is limited to video output resolutions of 720p or less.

-I’m looking for the easiest/best software to split up a video or merge video’s together.
+I’m looking for the easiest or the best software to split up a video or merge videos together.

 What tools do you recommend to convert videos between formats?

 There are too many tools to mention here to get the job done.
 If you do a simple search on the internet you will find a bunch of tools.
-Most of these tools are just packaged up interfaces to the same open source tools.
-For most formats there are really no need to pay for a video conversion software.
+Most of these tools are just packaged up interfaces to the same open-source tools.
+For most formats, there is really no need to pay for a video conversion software.